Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Introduction

-Our main contribution is to show that if $\alpha>2$ the behavior of the load balancing system operating under JSQ in the many-server-heavy-traffic regime is similar to its behavior in the classical heavy-traffic regime.
-Specifically, we prove that the distribution of the total queue length is exponential (Theorem \ref{thm}), which is the same distribution as in heavy-traffic regime.
-We also compute the rate of convergence in Wasserstein's distance (Theorem \ref{thm:Stein}) and we prove that the expected total queue length converges to the same limit as in classical heavy-traffic regime (Corollary \ref{cor:convergence-mean}).
+Our main contribution is to show that if $\alpha>4$ the behavior of the average queue length in the load balancing system operating under JSQ in the many-server heavy-traffic regime is similar to its behavior in the classical heavy-traffic regime.
+Specifically, we prove that the distribution of the average queue length is exponential (Theorem \ref{thm}), which is the same distribution as in heavy-traffic regime.
+We also compute the rate of convergence in Wasserstein's distance (Theorem \ref{thm:Stein}).
 Moreover, we prove a result that is analogous to SSC in the classical heavy-traffic regime (Proposition \ref{prop:ssc}) and, consequently, we also call it SSC.
-Specifically, our SSC result shows that the number of jobs in line is similar for all the queues as $N$ gets large, and we prove this by showing that the error of this approximation becomes negligible as $N$ gets large.
+Specifically, our SSC result shows that the number of jobs in line is similar for all the queues as $N$ gets large.
+We prove this result by showing that the error of approximating the actual queue length by the average queue length becomes negligible in the limit.

-Our goal in this paper is to close the gap between NDS and classical heavy-traffic regimes.
-We find the distribution of the total queue lengths for $\alpha>2$, but there is still a gap between our result and NDS regime.
+Our goal in this paper is to collaborate to closing the gap between the NDS and the classical heavy-traffic regimes.
+We find the distribution of the total queue lengths for $\alpha>4$, but there is still a gap between our result and NDS regime, that is, for $\alpha\in(1,4]$.
 Exploring this gap is future work.

 To the best of our knowledge, we are the first ones to study the load balancing system operating under JSQ under this regime.
-We provide two proofs of the theorem: one using the transform methods introduced in \cite{Hurtado_transform_method_temp}, and one using Stein's method \cite{Ross2011_SteinSurvey,gurvich2014diffusion,braverman2017stein,braverman2017stein2,Walton_SteinHT}.
+We provide two proofs of the theorem: one using the transform method introduced in \cite{Hurtado_transform_method}, and one using Stein's method \cite{Ross2011_SteinSurvey,gurvich2014diffusion,braverman2017stein,braverman2017stein2,Walton_SteinHT}.
 We briefly describe each of the methods below.